Cahang1r/holbertonschool-zero_day/git/README.md

-This is the README for the git directory
+This is the README inside the git directory